drocheam/optrace/docs/source/details/matrix_analysis.rst

        | input lies at first focal plane

-An important relation is that the determinant of such a ABCD-matrix, here called :math:`M`, always equals the ratio between ingoing :math:`n_i` and outgoing medium :math:`n_o`. :footcite:`pedrotti_pedrotti_pedrotti_2006`
+An important relationship is that the determinant of an ABCD matrix, denoted here as :math:`M`, always equals the ratio between the refractive indices of the preceding medium :math:`n_i` and the subsequent medium :math:`n_o` :footcite:`pedrotti_pedrotti_pedrotti_2006`.

 .. math::
    \det (M) = AD - BC = \frac{n_i}{n_o}